DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 self-recognition'.[^8] Vice versa, the city government at a certain point had started to notice the value of the movements that challenged them, and decided to organize those disruptive powers in order to mobilize them for the sake of the entire city.
-Soja's observations will be helpful to the reader who is not familiar with the complex dialectic, that is particular to Amsterdam, between the former squatters and the city government.
+Soja's observation will be helpful to the reader who is not familiar with the complex dialectic, that is particular to Amsterdam, between the former squatters and the city government.
 It is against this backdrop that the development of the Volkskrant building has to be understood.
 Let's take yet another look at those former squatters as they are standing in front of the Volkskrant building in the afternoon of March 2007.
-Hein de Haan, for instance, is an associate professor in urban planning.
-Hay Schoolmeesters worked as a cultural organizer on the NDSM-wharf, one of the city's formerly industrial wharfs, and Eric Duivenvoorden has published various books on the history of the squatters movement.[^9] Jaap Draaisma works as a civil servant for one of the city's boroughs.
-But while all of them are holding so-called 'decent jobs', each of them has nonetheless continued to fight for the legalization and protection of squatted places.
-Only they have resorted to more legal, and less tiresome, ways.
+Hein de Haan for instance, had become an associate professor in urban planning.
+Hay Schoolmeesters had worked as a cultural organizer on the NDSM-wharf, one of the city's formerly industrial wharfs, and Eric Duivenvoorden had published various books on the history of the squatters movement.[^9] Jaap Draaisma had worked as a civil servant for one of the city's boroughs.
+But while all of them are holding so-called 'decent jobs', each of them nonetheless continued to fight for the legalization and protection of squatted places.
+Only they had resorted to more legal, and less tiresome, ways.

 <div class="streams"><hr class="streams" />A *broedplaats* is something in between an incubator and an artistic residency.
 It literally translates as ‘breeding place’.<hr class="streams" /></div>

-So will they be up for converting such a big building into a place for a creative community?
-Time, it seems, is on their side.
-Amsterdam’s officials are finally listening to them.
-Since the 90s, the economy has been booming and Amsterdam chose to redevelop its waterfront into a prestigious skyline.
+So would they be up for converting such a big building into a creative community?
+Time, it seems, was on their side.
+Amsterdam’s officials were finally listening to them.
+Since the nineties, the economy was booming and Amsterdam chose to redevelop its waterfront into a prestigious skyline.
 This meant getting rid of the remaining squats that had settled in the old warehouses around the harbor.
 The tight network that remained from the squatters movement, and of which our protagonists are a part, protested against this, but to no avail.
-Now, as a way of making it up to them, the city government is giving them a chance to show what they were capable of.
+Now, as a way of making it up to them, the city government was giving them a chance to show what they were capable of.

 ## ‘Breeding Places’